aTraveler’s guide to Diu Island – Beautiful Places & Beaches in Diu

 While driving through the coasts of Diu you may encounter a peculiar looking tree on road sides.
 These are Hoka trees.
 The tree display a fern like structure.
 Its looks like three or four coconut trees are protruding out from same trunk.

 The tree is said to be introduced to Diu by Portuguese and its seeds are used to prepare country liquor.
 People also often craft baskets out its leaves and branches.
-The tree provides the uniqueness to Diu and although could be germinated to other parts of country, people often avoid doing that to keep it as a distinguish part of Diu Island only.
+The tree provides the uniqueness to Diu and although could be germinated to other parts of the country, people often avoid doing that to keep it as a distinguished part of Diu Island only.

-Birding around Diu
+Birding Places around Diu

 While visiting Diu, you can add an adventure to your trip by visiting Fu dam Bird Sanctuary.
 You can encounter many bird species in this marshy area which includes flamingos, spoonbills, western reef egrets and lot many blue cheeked bee-eaters.